-The results of animal studies often are not predictive of results in humans, and there is no clinical data with respect to MN-001 in this indication.
-Further testing is needed to evaluate whether MN-001 is safe and effective for humans.
+The results of animal studies often are not predictive of results in humans, and there is no clinical data in humans with respect to MN-001 in this indication.
+Further testing is needed to evaluate whether MN-001 is safe and effective in humans.